solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

  $appName = "mysqldev$suffix";
  $app = Get-AzWebApp -ResourceGroupName $resourceGroupName -Name $appName

- Compress-Archive -Path .\src\*.* -DestinationPath src.zip -force

- Publish-AzWebApp -WebApp $app -ArchivePath "C:\labfiles\microsoft-mysql-developer-guide\Artifacts\02-01-CloudDeploy\src.zip"
+ Publish-AzWebApp -WebApp $app -ArchivePath "C:\labfiles\microsoft-mysql-developer-guide\site.zip"
  ```

 ### Test the Application

 1. Open the Azure Portal
-2. Browse to the `` app service
+2. Browse to the `mysqldevSUFFIX` app service
 3. Under **Settings**, select **Configuration**
 4. Select the **General settings** tab
-5. For the stack, select **PHP**
-6. For the php version, select **7.4**
-7. Select **Save**
+5. Notice the only available option is **7.4**
-8. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should be displayed.
+6. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, results should be displayed.
-9. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, an error should occur.
+7. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, an error should occur.
 This is because the connection details were embedded in the php file.

 ### Export the Database

-1. In the virtual machine, open the MySQL Workbench
-2. Connect to the local instance
-3. Export the `ContosoStore` database
+1. Use the steps in [Migrate your database](./Misc/02_MigrateDatabase) article to export the SQL script.

 ### Enable MySQL In App